Heated Tile Floor

 Electric Systems for Tiles

 These hard surface floor finishes are suitable for use with both electric and hydronic underfloor heating systems.
 However, electric under tile heating mats are most popular.
-Warmup’s StickyMat and DCM-PRO Heated Decoupling System make a perfect option for regularly shaped bathrooms and Loose Wire is the match for irregular bathrooms with many fixtures.
-However, the right system, in general, is dependent on the size and shape of the area, subfloor type and the nature of your project; a renovation or a new-build.
+Warmup’s StickyMat and DCM-PRO Heated Decoupling System make a perfect option for regularly shaped bathrooms and DCM-PRO Cable with fixing strips is the match for irregular bathrooms with many fixtures.
+However, the right system, in general, is dependent on the size and shape of the area, subfloor type and the nature of your project; a renovation or a new construction.

 Tiles and Stone